swsnu/swpp2021-team7/README.md

   - **THEN** the selected scenes are marked with colors and total length of the selected parts appears

 - Acceptance test
-  - When the user clicks a scene, it gets played immediately in the player on top.
+  - When the user clicks a scene, it gets played immediately in the player on top
-  - When the user right-clicks the scene not selected, the scene gets coloured.
+  - When the user right-clicks the scene not selected, the scene gets coloured
-  - When the user right-clicks the scene already selected, the scene gets back to the initial state(white).
+  - When the user right-clicks the scene already selected, the scene gets back to the initial state(white)

  #### 1.3 Save Video